SkeLLLa/fastify-oas/README.md

 [![License](https://img.shields.io/npm/l/fasify-oas.svg)](https://gitlab.com/m03geek/fastify-oas/blob/master/LICENSE)

 [OpenAPI 3.0+ (OAS3)](https://swagger.io/docs/specification/about/) documentation generator for Fastify.
-It uses the schemas you declare in your routes to generate a swagger compliant doc.
+It uses the schemas you declare in your routes to generate an OpenAPI (swagger) compliant doc.

-This plugin based on [fastify-swagger](https://github.com/fastify/fastify-swagger/) that generates swagger 2.0 spec.
+This plugin based on [fastify-swagger](https://github.com/fastify/fastify-swagger/) that generates swagger 2.0 docs.

 This plugin designed in such way to be compatible with it's predcessor and in most cases if you already use `fastify-swagger` you may just replace it with current plugin and it should work.